|

 board surfaces.
 I switched to a rubber tube vacuum line to solve

-I ended up running about an inch of copper tubing from the carb,
+I ended up running about an inch of copper tubing from the carb then added the rubber vacuum line.
+Fittings on most if not all versions are 1/8" NPT.

 The stock air cleaner does not flow enough air for the Rochester